Antonio Brown: Legal issues

 On September 10, 2019, Brown's former trainer, Britney Taylor, filed a lawsuit alleging he sexually assaulted her on three occasions.
 She claimed that he exposed himself to her and raped her.
 Brown and his legal team denied the allegations.
-On September 18, the Allegheny county district attorney's office announced Brown would not be prosecuted because Taylor's accusations were outside of the statute of limitations.
+On September 18, the Allegheny County district attorney's office announced Brown would not be prosecuted because Taylor's accusations were outside of the statute of limitations.
 The civil suit continued.
 On September 16, a second woman accused him of sexual misconduct.
-Separately, Victor Prisk, a Pittsburgh-based doctor, with whom Brown worked while with the Steelers, also sued Brown for "farting in his face" and $11,500 in unpaid fees in 2018.
+Separately, Victor Prisk, a Pittsburgh-based doctor, who was treating Brown while with the Steelers, also sued Brown for "farting in his face" and $11,500 in unpaid fees in 2018.
 A settlement between Brown and Taylor was agreed upon in April 2021.

 On January 13, 2020, following several domestic incidents in which police were called to Brown's home in Hollywood, Florida, the Hollywood Police Department stated they no longer want Brown to be associated with their youth league (PAL).
 The Hollywood police department returned a check from Brown and issued a trespass order preventing him from being involved with their youth league while saying in a statement, "We do not want him to continue to affect our youth, or influence them in a negative way."
 Days later on January 21, it was reported that Brown and an accomplice had attacked a moving truck driver at the home.
 Glenn Holt, working as Brown's trainer was arrested, while a warrant for Brown's arrest was issued a day later with a felony charge of battery and burglary.
 He turned himself in a night later on January 23.
-Brown was officially charged with felony burglary of a vehicle, misdemeanor battery, and misdemeanor criminal mischief on March 20, 2020.
-On June 12, 2020, Brown pleaded no contest to the felony battery and burglary charges and received two years of probation.
+Brown was officially charged with felony burglary of a vehicle, misdemeanor battery, and misdemeanor criminal mischief on March 20.
+On June 12, Brown pleaded no contest to the felony battery and burglary charges and received two years of probation.
 He was also ordered to undergo 100 hours of community service, a 13-week anger management counseling program, and a psychological evaluation.

-On October 1, 2022, Brown encountered further controversy after it was revealed that he exposed himself to a woman at the Armani Hotel in Dubai.
-The alleged incident occurred on May 14, 2022, with Brown exposing himself and becoming physical with a female guest in a pool.

-On December 1, 2022, Tampa police attempted to serve Brown with an arrest warrant on domestic violence charges related to an incident with his ex-fiancée on November 28, in which he threw a shoe at her during an argument with her.
+On October 1, 2022, Brown encountered further controversy after it was reported that he exposed himself to a woman at the Armani Hotel in Dubai.
+The alleged incident occurred on May 14, with Brown exposing himself and becoming physical with a female guest in a pool.
+On December 1, Tampa police attempted to serve Brown with an arrest warrant on domestic violence charges related to an incident with his ex-fiancée on November 28, in which he threw a shoe at her during an argument.

-On January 17, 2023, Brown's Snapchat account was suspended after he posted an explicit photo of a woman performing oral sex on him.